qusers/Q/tutorials/Tyk2/README.md

 The steps above describe the *equilibrium* FEP protocol, where ~100 fixed-lambda windows are sampled and combined with `qfep`.
 QligFEP can also set up *non-equilibrium* (NEQ) FEP.
-Instead of fixed windows, NEQ drives lambda from one end state to the other over the course of a single short simulation (a "switch") with the `qdyn_neq` engine, accumulating the switching work.
+Instead of fixed windows, NEQ drives lambda from one end state to the other over the course of a single short simulation (a "switch") with the serial `qdyn` engine in fast-switching mode (selected by the `[lambda_scaling]` input section), accumulating the switching work.
 Running many forward (lambda 1→0) and reverse (lambda 0→1) switches yields two work distributions, and the free energy is obtained from the Bennett Acceptance Ratio (BAR) over them.
 The relative binding free energy is `ddG = dF_protein - dF_water`.